-Review Section 2.11.1, “Upgrading MySQL”, for additional information on upgrading MySQL that is not specific to Windows.
+The approach you select depends on how the existing installation was performed.
+Before proceeding, review Section 2.11, “Upgrading MySQL” for additional information on upgrading MySQL that is not specific to Windows.

-Before upgrading MySQL, stop the server.
+If the server is running, stop it.
 If the server is installed as a service, stop the service with the following command from the command prompt:

 If the MySQL

 rootuser account has a password, invoke mysqladmin with the

 Extract the ZIP archive.
 You may either overwrite your existing MySQL installation (usually located at